New drug shows promise for Tough-to-Treat myeloma in Long-Term study

 Summary

 This study looks at the long-term safety and effectiveness of the drug elranatamab in people with relapsed and refractory multiple myeloma, a type of blood cancer that has not responded to other treatments.
-The main goal is to track side effects like cytokine release syndrome (CRS) and nerve-related issues.
-Only one patient is enrolled, so results are very early and limited.
+The study tracks side effects like cytokine release syndrome and nerve-related issues, as well as how well the drug controls the cancer.
+Only one patient is enrolled, so the results are very limited.

 Disclaimer